 For those who want to get away, this one is well worth the trip.
 The secluded island is centrally located but it’s also a bit off the beaten path.
 Visitors can walk around the green island and admire views from onshore.
 In between, it makes a great place from which to discover historic Salem in person.
 The city is a short distance away.
 Boston is also an easy day trip, making this a good choice for those who want to save money.

 Phone: (978) 462-4481 Address: State Reservation Road , Salisbury, MA 01952

-This site a good one for those who love all the Atlantic coast to offer.
+This site is a good one for those who love the open Atlantic coast.
 It’s a wild area where people can walk along the dunes and watch the tides flow in and out.
-Head off shore and discover rich fishing areas that make it easy to catch dinner.
-This is a good space for those who love the shore and want to get to know it better any time of the year.
+Head offshore and discover rich fishing areas that make it easy to catch your own dinner.
+This is a good space for those who like the shore and want to get to know it better any time of the year.